 Rainbow Alliance is a student club that provides for the concerns and interests of Lesbian, Gay, Bisexual, Transgender students and friends.
 Students can socialize in a supportive community of peers who either identify within the LGBTQIA+ or are supporters of this community.
 It will be held on Thursdays from 4:00-4:50pm in room 315 and every other Friday during all lunches in room 308.
 Cost is $25, which includes a t-shirt and snacks.
 For additional information contact Sherri Kochinka at firstname.lastname@example.org.

 Thursdays from 4:00 – 4:50pm after school in room 315

 Every other Friday during your lunch in room 308 from 11:15 – 1:10

 This is a year-round competitive spelling club.
 Open to all students who are dedicated to participating regularly and competing.
 Semantics will meet Thursdays during advisory from 9:20-9:45am in the Business Office conference room.
 For more information contact Becky Middleton at email@example.com.

 Come and join other thespians in preparing for DPS 35th Annual Shakespeare Festival.
 The Shakespeare Festival is a joyful, rigorous, and fun exploration of the bard, acting, and Denver’s rich culture of collaboration and community.
+This year’s play is Taming of the Shrew.
 Actors will work in small groups to perform a 2-6 minute piece from the play at the Festival on Friday, April 26th.
-For additional information contact Ms. Al at HANAN_AL-NAQEEB@dpsk12.org.

 World Affairs Challenge – Begins Spring, 2019